flutter/samples/experimental/add_to_app/README.md

 These apps showcase a relatively straightforward integration of `flutter_module`:

-* The Flutter module's code is built as part of the overall app build process.
+* The Flutter module is built along with the app when the app is built.
-* The engine is warmed up at app launch.
+* The Flutter engine is warmed up at app launch.
 * The Flutter view is presented with a full-screen Activity or UIViewController.
-* The Flutter view can only exit; it does not launch any new, native Activities or UIViewControllers in response to user actions.
+* The Flutter view is a navigational leaf node; it does not launch any new, native Activities or UIViewControllers in response to user actions.

 If you are new to Flutter's add-to-app APIs, these projects are a great place to begin learning how to use them.